Wondering about major sources of collagen? Fish collagen definitely tops the list.

 Risks and Side Effects

-If you consume fish collagen and have a mild allergic reaction then discontinue use.
+If you consume fish collagen and have a mild allergic reaction, discontinue use.
 If you have a serious allergic reaction, seek medical attention immediately.

 Speak with your doctor before taking it if you take any other medications or have any ongoing health concerns.